danielbush/js-boilerplates/boilerplate.babel.md

 - @babel/preset-env (which is the successor to babel-preset-X)
 - Doesn't include postcss - see babel_react.

+## 2020-04-15

+- Merged latest node-master
+- npm update
+- Tried to replace babel-eslint with @babel/eslint\* but it's not ready yet, see version 8 babel.

 ## 2019-01-11 - 5th session

 - Pulled node-master again.